tomruarol/airline_study/README.md

-# Airlane Data Study
+# Airline Data Study

-Complete Data Science flow for airlane data.
+Complete Data Science flow for airline data.

 From data import, feature engineering, to modeling and submission.